simonlovgren/open-BF720/README.md

 # open-BF720
-Solution for automatically syncing weight measurements from a Beurer BF 720 scale.
+Solution for automatic sync of weight measurements from a Beurer BF 720 scale.

 Application will sync measurements from the scale at a predefined rate (Cron schedule).
 Measurements are stored by the application in a file on the RPI.
 Synced measurements can be retreived using the application REST API.